 This project has already achieved so much!
 We have engaged with over 4,000 people telling them about these amazing mammals and the project!
 We have amassed an incredible group of local volunteers, and through regular meetings and actions we are making good progress with the project.
 We’ve carried out habitat surveys, run community engagement events and supporting habitat restoration projects throughout the catchment.
 However, there is still much that can be done and anyone can get involved to support the project!
 Please do let us know if you would like to get InVoled here.

 We’ve trained a team of 60 volunteers and together, surveyed the habitat along the Hogsmill to identify potential and suitable habitat for Water Voles.
 The Survey results were later presented to a packed audience at the 2019 London Recorders Day at the Natural History Museum.
 Following on from this event, we purchased, built and deployed 10 aquatic mammal detection rafts throughout the catchment.
 These help us to identify what mammals are currently using the river.

 Community Engagement & Internships

 The project has held numerous strategy meetings and produced a structured re-introduction plan with 20 plus volunteers divided into working groups operating to put the plan into action.
 The Working Groups for the project include – Habitat restoration, Community engagement, Project management and Fundraising.
 This project started with a primary component of community engagement to raise the profile of water voles across the borough and London.
 In total we have run 8 community talks, 7 school talks and attended 5 community festivals.

 We have also recruited a paid intern to support the administration and engagement of the project, where the role provided a valuable learning opportunity and supported their career in conservation.

-Due to the lockdown we are now ramping up our virtual volunteering activities, which is leading up to a crowd funder which will be launched in August 2020 to help us raise the funds for the project!
-Check out some of the ways you can support of get InVoled below!
+Due to the lockdown we are now ramping up our virtual volunteering activities, which has lead to a crowd funder which is now live!!!
+We’re looking raise the funds for this project so check out some of the ways you can support and get InVoled below!